Transmission of T. gondii

 An American study examined the testes of 10 men who had died from AIDS and T. gondii opportunistic infection.
 In 6 of the 10 cases bradyzoite-filled cysts were identified in the testes.
 In 4 of these 6 cases, the only other organ in which T. gondii was found was the brain.34 In another study 22% of the semen of male sheep was infected with T. gondii.35

 Timing of Infection by T. Gondii

 Since many people are infected by T. gondii who show no apparent effects of the infection, the question is why.
-Genetic differences and strain differences are likely explanations.
+It is known that humans differ in susceptibility genes to T. gondii52, and genetic differences and strain differences are likely explanations.
 Another possible explanation is difference in the timing of the infection since the human brain is undergoing constant change during childhood and adolescence.